-Rochester Snowmobile Accidents
+Rochester, New York, Snowmobile Accidents

 Monroe County experiences some of the roughest winter weather in the continental United States.
 On average, Rochester receives nearly eight feet of snow annually, making it the snowiest city in the region and possibly the snowiest large city in America.
 While not everyone looks forward to Upstate New York’s notorious winter weather, thousands of Rochester residents eagerly await each year’s first snowfall.
 According to the state Office of Parks, Recreation, and Historic Preservation, an estimated 116,000 New Yorkers own registered snowmobiles.
 With over 10,000 miles of motorable trails, the Empire State is a veritable snowmobiler’s paradise.
 Sadly, hundreds of people are killed in snowmobile accidents every year, with thousands more injured.
 Even responsible riders who wear helmets and other protective equipment could sustain serious and potentially life-threatening injuries.
 The costs of recovery could be immense.